 Other requirements vary between schools and sports.
 Essentially, success and advancement as a coach depends on the accomplishment of his or her teams.
 If an assistant coach displays unique and positive leadership skills that result in winning records, advancement to a head coach position is possible.
 Promotion to a better team or professional level is also possible after years of experience with lower-ranking teams.

 College-level positions require at least a bachelor's degree.
 Leadership skills, interpersonal skills, and dedication are among the key attributes of an assistant college coach.
-This profession consists of various salaries depending on the college or team, and, for the most part, job growth will increase about as fast as average for coaches at all levels through the year 2024.
+This profession consists of various salaries depending on the college or team, and, for the most part, job growth will increase much faster than average for coaches at all levels through the year 2028.